ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 #### Client

-The `websocket:Client` reads text and binary messages synchronously.
+The `websocket:Client` can be used to read/write text/binary messages synchronously.

 A simple Client code to handle text messages as follows.
 ```ballerina